Usbac/wolff/docs/routes.md

 ### Routes methods

-You can add routes that will work only for a specific http method.
+You can add routes that will work only for a specific HTTP method.

 ```php
 Route::get($uri, $function, $method = 200);